atomicabdul4life/alx-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

-##Debugging server so its listening on port 80
+## Debugging server so that it  listening on port 80